asmeurer/blog/posts/moving-away-from-python-2.markdown

 Second, some "carrots" are impossible unless they are implemented in libraries.
-While some features can be implemented in 2/3 compatible code and only work in Python 3 (such as `@` matrix multiplication), others, such as keyword-only arguments, can only be implemented in code that supports Python 3.
+While some features can be implemented in 2/3 compatible code and only work in Python 3 (such as `@` matrix multiplication), others, such as keyword-only arguments, can only be implemented in code that does not support Python 2.
 Supporting them in Python 2 would be a net deficit of technical debt (one can imagine, for instance, trying to support keyword-only arguments manually using `**kwargs`, or by using some monstrous meta-programming).